chsasank/chsasank.github.io/_posts/2016-05-28-keras-tutorial.md

 title: Keras Tutorial - Computer Vision
 ---

-In this tutorial{%sidenote side2 Tutorial asssumes you have some basic working knowlege of machine learning and numpy.%}, we will get our hands dirty with deep learning by solving a real world problem.
+In this tutorial{%sidenote side2 Tutorial assumes you have some basic working knowledge of machine learning and numpy.%}, we will get our hands dirty with deep learning by solving a real world problem.
 The problem we are gonna tackle is [The German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=news)(GTSRB).
 The problem is to to recognize the traffic sign from the images.
 Solving this problem is essential for self-driving cars to operate on roads.